 One of the more common (and easiest to answer) questions we are asked is: Should my startup use cash or accrual accounting?

-The quick and straightforward answer is to choose accrual accounting.
+The quick and straightforward answer is to choose the accrual accounting method.

 Here’s the difference:

-And here's why we recommend accrual accounting: It gives you a more accurate overview of your business’s financial health and allows you to continue making strategic business decisions.
+And here's why we recommend the accrual accounting method: It gives you a more accurate overview of your business’s financial health and allows you to continue making strategic business decisions.

 Say you complete a project in February.
 Then you invoice the client.
 Because it's February’s work, the expenses for it are coming out of February.
 You want to record the revenue in February as well, but the client pays you anywhere between 30-60 days of receiving your invoice.
 Using cash accounting in this example would show a significant loss in February (the expenses without the revenue) and an unexplained gain in March (or whenever you finally received your paid invoice).